Here I share the most useful reading tips I’ve tried and tested over the years, including:

 Some read books on their phone / tablet / computer.
 I struggle with this.

 # Another reason why I prefer physical books

 Having said that, for some books I actually prefer to listen to it.
 Books that contain lots of stories.
 Business stories.
 Biographies.
-Anything written by journalists.
-Anyone telling their own story.
 With these kind of books I rarely skip anyway.

-Even better if narrated by the author.
-The author knows best which points deserve more emphasis etc. And listening to their changing tone, pace etc makes the story more interesting.
+Even better if it’s narrated by the author as they know best on which points deserve more emphasis etc. And listening to their changing tone, pace etc makes the story more interesting.